Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Translational invariant infinite tensor ring

 where we substituted $Q_L(i) = \Sigma Q(i)$ and made use of the identity \eqref{eq:vectrick}.
 Next, we multiply both sides of \eqref{eq:can-proof-TQL2} from the left by $\Sigma \otimes \Sigma$ followed by a transposition, yielding

 which proves \eqref{eq:TQ-vecS2} and completes the proof. \end{proof}

 The eigenvalue decompositions of \lemref{lem:can-tf-matrix-eigv} are graphically shown in \figref{fig:can-tf-matrix-eigv}.
 Note also that the left and right orthogonality conditions \eqref{eq:can-condL-condR}, defined by the canonical form, can be expressed in terms of the canonical transfer matrices and are equivalent to \eqref{eq:TQ-vecI}.
+Using the orthogonality conditions \eqref{eq:can-condL-condR}, we notice that computing the canonical form of an iTR corresponds to finding matrices $Q(i)$ and a diagonal $\Sigma$ so that